Skip to main content

 gem install jekyll

-Step 2: Create a New Jekyll Site
+Step 2: Create a new Jekyll site

 Navigate to the directory where you want your site and run: